Prashant-b97/Object_Detection/README.md

 This downloads a sample MP4 into the `sample_data/` directory (tries Ultralytics first, then a public mirror if unavailable).

+## Dataset Notes

+- The repository ships with the tiny `coco8` sample (8 images) wired through `datasets/my_first_dataset.yaml` for quick smoke tests.
+- Training on this set finishes fast but only covers the objects present in those few images, so expect limited detection breadth out of the box.
+- Mention this limitation if you demo the project; swapping in a larger dataset (COCO 2017, Open Images, etc.) is required for broader coverage.

 ## Usage

 This project provides two main scripts: `imagedetection.py` and `videodetection.py`, plus companion web interfaces and APIs.